rawhasan/compose-exercise-retrofit-basics/README.md

 - Call an external API using the Retrofit library and get the returned JSON.
 - Handle loading/error/done status of the API call.
 - Use query to filter the results of the API call.
-- Convert JSON to Kotlin object by the Moshi library.
+- Convert JSON to Kotlin object using the Moshi library.
-- Display images from remote URLs by the Coil library.
+- Display images from remote URLs using the Coil library.
 - Replace part of a string with a new value.
 - Custom property on a data class.